sourcegraph/sourcegraph-public-snapshot/docs/config/localstore.md

 --graphstore.root=s3://bucketname
 ```

-Tell `src` how to authenticate to S3 by setting environment variables:
+Tell `src` how to find and authenticate to your S3 bucket by setting environment variables:

 ```
 AWS_REGION (e.g. "us-west-2")